 What is the PRI’s relationship with the United Nations?

 The United Nations (UN) has been supporting the Principles for Responsible Investment ever since their launch.
-The PRI has two UN partners – UN Environment Programme Finance Initiative and UN Global Compact – which play an important role in delivering the PRI’s strategy, including by holding a seat each on the PRI Board, and provide additional avenues for signatories to learn, collaborate and take action towards responsible investment.
+The PRI has two UN partners. who play an important role in delivering the PRI’s strategy, including holding a seat each on the PRI Board, and providing additional avenues for signatories to learn, collaborate and take action towards responsible investment.

 How is the PRI funded?

 The PRI is funded primarily via an annual membership fee payable by all signatories.
 Additional funding comes from grants from governments, foundations and other international organisations.
 Corporate sponsorship and in-kind support is sought for standalone events and projects such as the annual PRI in Person conference and major publications/projects.